 The Group has set up a Purchasing Portal common to all companies in the CDP universe: a single point of access where our partners can register and find the current purchasing procedures arising from the organisational, operational, and procurement needs of the companies of the Group.

 Accreditation to the Portal is subject to the acceptance of a series of clauses by suppliers and to the verification of a series of ESG-related information and ESG certificates by CDP.

 Our suppliers are selected through a procurement process aimed at maximising economic, production, social and environmental benefits, with the aim of selecting reliable, technically and economically capable operators, focussed on the protection of workers' health and safety and fully respecting human rights.

 The contractual relationship with suppliers, established through tender or award procedures, follows the procurement law (with specific reference to those companies subject to the Procurement Code pursuant to Italian Legislative Decree No. 50/2016), the Group's Code of Ethics, the Organisation Model, Management and Control Model (pursuant to Italian Legislative Decree 231/01) and internal regulations regarding purchasing and third-party relationships.

-The selection and approval activities of financial organisations are controlled by a constant monitoring of the supplier’s performance during the execution of the services.
+The selection and approval activities of economic operators are followed by the constant monitoring of suppliers' performance during the execution of the services.

-Further details regarding the supply chain are available in the 2018 Consolidated Non-Financial Statement.
+Further details regarding the supply chain are available in the 2021 Integrated Report.